spack/spack-tutorial/index.rst

 :download:`Download Slides <tutorial/slides/spack-pearc19-tutorial-slides.pdf>`.

-**Full citation:** Levi Baber, Gregory Becker, Adam J. Stewart, and Todd Gamblin.
-Managing HPC Software Complexity with Spack.
-Tutorial presented at the Practice and Experience in Advanced Research Computing Conference (PEARC19).
-July 31, 2019.
-Chicago, IL, USA.
+**Full citation:** Gregory Becker and Todd Gamblin.
+Intermediate Spack Tutorial.
+Tutorial presented at Los Alamos National Laboratory.
+November 5, 2019.
+Los Alamos, NM, USA.

 .. _live-demos:

 .. rubric:: Live Demos

 We provide scripts that take you step-by-step through basic Spack tasks.
-They correspond to sections in the slides above.
+Some of the scripts corrospond to sections in the slides above.
+Other sections use only scripts, or only slides.
 You can use one of the following methods to run through the scripts:

   1. We provide the `spack/tutorial
      <https://hub.docker.com/r/spack/tutorial>`_ container image on